-5.3.2 - Presence of an active Student Council and representation of students in academic and administrative bodies/committees of the institution are the President, Secretary, Treasurer, Fine arts secretary, NSS Secretary, Magazine secretary, Sports secretary, PG representative and shift -II representative.
+5.3.2 - Presence of an active Student Council and representation of students in academic and administrative bodies/committees of the institution

+The college has a student council with student representations from all departments.
+Student's Council meetings are conducted often with the Principal and Union coordinator, Union office bearers and student representatives.
+The Student Union election is conducted and the representatives are elected by the students.
+The office bearers are the President, Secretary, Treasurer, Fine arts secretary, NSS Secretary, Magazine secretary, Sports secretary, PG representative and shift -II representative.
 The office bearers are inducted on the Valedictory function.
 Union coordinator briefs the student council about the duties and responsibilities of the office bearers.
 The students are given equal opportunity to give suggestions, grievance and complaint.
 The student representative collects suggestions and grievances to be placed as an agenda in the student council meetings and a detailed discussion is done on it.
 The student union takes responsibility for conducting the national celebrations such as Independence Day, republic day, Sarvodaya Day.
 The NSS secretary takes care of the NSS activities in the College under the guidance of the Coordinators.
 The Fine Arts secretary is involved in the preparation for the Intradepartmental cultural meet.
 The sports secretary coordinates with the student's team for the sports Day events.
 The magazine secretary motivates the students to contribute to the college magazine.
 Student participation is seen in all the club activities and interdepartmental competitions.
-Student representation is also seen in the Grievance and Anti Ragging cell.
+Student representation is alsoseen in the Grievance and Anti Ragging cell.